September 17, 2004: Cleveland, Ohio

-Although the game between the hometown Cleveland Indians and Kansas City Royals meant nothing in the standings I was looking forward to seeing the Indians young lineup in action.
+Although the game between the hometown Cleveland Indians and Kansas City Royals meant nothing in the standings, I was looking forward to seeing the Indians’ young lineup in action.
 Indians’ catcher Victor Martinez and designated hitter Travis Hafner were putting up the best numbers for players at their positions in Major League Baseball.
-The Royals had high hopes coming into the 2004 season, but injuries and poor pitching made the month of September a showcase for their young players like John Buck and David DeJesus.
-The weather kept many fans away that evening; Mike and I were only two of the 14,347 in attendance.
-With that much room to roam in Progressive Field we enjoyed the game from different angles.
+The Royals had high hopes coming into the 2004 season, but injuries and poor pitching made the month of September a showcase for their young players, like John Buck and David DeJesus.
+The weather kept many fans away that evening; Mike and I were two of only 14,347 in attendance.
+With that much room to roam in Progressive Field, we enjoyed the game from different angles.
 One of these put us in prime position to catch a foul ball, which is now proudly displayed in Mike’s home.
-A 3-4 3 RBI game by David DeJesus and an Abraham Nunez inside the park home run helped the Royals to a 6-4 win.
-After the game Mike and I hit a few local bars to experience Cleveland nightlife.
-I enjoyed its’ laid back style.
+A 3-4, 3-RBI game by David DeJesus and an Abraham Nunez inside-the-park home run helped the Royals to a 6-4 win.
+After the game, Mike and I hit a few local bars to experience Cleveland nightlife.
+I enjoyed its laid-back style.
 Everyone was friendly and the local brews were excellent, but we could not stay out all night.
 We had to wake up in the next morning and visit the Rock and Roll Hall of Fame before driving to Pittsburgh, our third city in as many days.

 Since its opening, the Rock and Roll Hall of Fame has made Cleveland a destination.
 Mike and I were excited to see unique exhibits, many of which were personal items of the artists.
 The Rock and Roll Hall of Fame attracts all types of individuals.
 Great music, like baseball, stands the test of time.
 It allows a connection to be made throughout history.
 Music defines generations; it brings its audience a constant experience while the world around them has changed.
 Baseball provides its audience with a similar experience.